michaelklishin/cassandra-chef-cookbook/README.md

  * `node[:cassandra][:heap_dump]` -XX:+HeapDumpOnOutOfMemoryError JVM parameter (default: true)
  * `node[:cassandra][:heap_dump_dir]` Directory where heap dumps will be placed (default: nil, which will use cwd)

+Attributes used to define JBOD functionality

+* `default['cassandra']['jbod']['slices']` - defines the number of jbod slices while each represents data directory.
+By default disables with nil.
+* `default['cassandra']['jbod']['dir_name_prefix']` - defines the data directory prefix
+For example if you want to connect 4 EBS disks as a JBOD slices the names will be in the following format: data1,data2,data3,data4 cassandra.yaml.erb will generate automatically entry per data_dir location Please note: this functionality is not creating volumes or directories.
+It takes care of configuration.
+You can use same parameters with AWS cookbook to create EBS volumes and map to directories.

 Attributes for fine tuning CMS/ParNew, the GC algorithm recommended for Cassandra deployments: